S’pore golfer Shannon Tan registers best finish at a Major with tied-38th finish at Chevron Championship

 AI generated

-SINGAPORE – While making her way around the Memorial Park Golf Course in Houston last week, Shannon Tan was greeted by cheers of “Go Texas Tech” from spectators and volunteers.
+SINGAPORE – While making her way around the Memorial Park Golf Course in Houston the past week, Shannon Tan was greeted by cheers of “Go Texas Tech” from spectators and volunteers.

 Having played collegiate golf with Texas Tech University before turning professional at the start of 2024, the Singaporean was back in a familiar environment as she made her Chevron Championship debut.